 Reading list: The Ecopolis and Ecorium concepts use a range of real world concepts, systems and designs.
 It is written with the assumption that you know what these are.
 If any of the following terms sound unfamiliar, please click: Ecopolis, Arcology, Vivarium, Closed ecological system, Permaculture, Biodynamic agriculture, Vertical farming, Industrial Hemp, Hempcrete, Hydroponics, Aeroponics, Aquaponics, and Agriculture in Cuba.
-For are more detailed summery of a real world project and application of similar technologies; Columbia University Vertical Farming website.
-I also recommend you take a look at the work of Patrick Blanc because it is simply amazing.
+For a more detailed summery of a real world projects and application of similar technologies; Columbia University Vertical Farming website.
+I also recommend you take a look at the work of Patrick Blanc simply because it is amazing.

 Modelling Project: Check out my blog post: Ecorium Terrain Concepts.
 If you are interested in helping out the fine folks at Troll Forged create modular Ecorium sections, follow the links in the post and join the ‘sculpting collective’.